 Park information, exhibits, 15 minute orientation film (alternate formats; script and captioned video) and book store.

 Visitor Center and restrooms are accessible.
 Four accessible parking spaces.
 Front door of Visitor Center operates on a push button door opener.

 Located on east side of highway U.S. 31E.

 Two accessible cement picnic pads furnished with table and grill.
 Picnic pavilion has two accessible tables.
 Two accessible parking spaces.
 Restrooms are accessible via cement sidewalk.

 Abraham Lincoln Boyhood Home at Knob Creek

 The Lincoln Family lived at Knob Creek on 30 acres of rented land from 1811 until 1816.
 Information is available from park personnel seasonally or via radio transmitted message at anytime.
 On site buildings are not open to the public.
-Limited facilities are available; ranger station (seasonally) and restrooms.
+Limited facilities are available; ranger station (weekends seasonally) and restrooms.

 Did You Know?